 Besides the books and media featured in the En-Gedi bookstore, here are some more highly recommended resources for Christians who are just starting to explore their Jewish roots.
-Links go to Amazon pages.
+Most links go to Amazon pages.

 ~